 Every business starts with a process and every automated system has a robust manual process.
 Definite this process into logical steps and then you can start to build them into a logical workflow; stage by stage in very fine detail.
 Deskill it and make it simple.

-When it comes to hiring people, head over to oDesk.
+When it comes to hiring people, head over to Upwork.
 Here you can post a job opening and prepare for the email onslaught.
 So you’re looking for a Web Researcher; just simply state the experience needed and English requirements and that’s it.
 That’s all that’s needed.
 Hire fast.

 Fire fast and above all, don’t rely on the avatar.

 [Here Paul shows us two sets of people who turn out to be both the top ten Automica staff members as well as the top ten FBI terrorists...but which column would you hire?]